 - 1. Hold the required degree from a nationally-accredited program (ACEN, NLNAC, or CCNE).
-Applicants are admitted as: - Post BSN candidates

-- Post MSN candidates - 2.
-Earned a minimum cumulative GPA of 3.0 (4.0 scale) on all nursing coursework if post-baccalaureate applicant or on all graduate coursework if post-masters applicant. - 3.
+Applicants are admitted as: - Post BSN candidates - Post MSN candidates - Earned a minimum cumulative GPA of 3.0 (4.0 scale) on all nursing coursework if post-baccalaureate applicant or on all graduate coursework if post-masters applicant. - 3.
 Submit an official transcripts for all post-secondary academic study - 4.
 Earn a minimum GRE score of 294.
-Note: This requirement is waived for post-MSN applicants. - 5.
-Possess a current unencumbered license as a registered nurse in Alabama or in the state where clinical practice will occur. - Submit two letters of professional reference that address academic ability, professional competence, and leadership potential in nursing. - 7.
-Complete a successful interview by the Nursing Graduate Admissions Committee - Submit a 800 to 1000 word essay describing professional goals and how completion of the DNP program will enhance future roles and practice. - Submit a Resume that includes education, work experience in nursing, research experiences, publications, presentations, community service, professional memberships and service. - 10.Possess a valid certification in advanced practice nursing from a nationally recognized credentialing body or be eligible to take a nationally recognized certification exam.
+Note: This requirement is waived for post-MSN applicants or those who hold a master's degree in a related field pending program coordinator approval.

+- 5. Possess a current unencumbered license as a registered nurse in Alabama or in the state where clinical practice will occur. - Submit two letters of professional reference that address academic ability, professional competence, and leadership potential in nursing. - 7.
+Complete a successful interview by the Nursing Graduate Admissions Committee - 8.
+Submit a 800 to 1000 word essay describing professional goals and how completion of the DNP program will enhance future roles and practice. - Submit a Resume that includes education, work experience in nursing, research experiences, publications, presentations, community service, professional memberships and service. - 10.Possess a valid certification in advanced practice nursing from a nationally recognized credentialing body or be eligible to take a nationally recognized certification exam.